sablier-labs/lockup/README.md

 ## Sablier V2 Open-Ended

 This repository contains the smart contracts for the EOES (EVM open-ended streams) product.
 By open-ended, we mean that the streams have no fixed duration.
-I have to add that this product is primarily beneficial for salaries and not for vesting or airdrops, where lockups are more appropriate.
+This product is primarily beneficial for salaries and not for vesting or airdrops, where lockups are more appropriate.

 ### Motivation